marc0tjevp/Blue-Jeans/README.md

 # reCAPTCHA

 To enable reCAPTCHA, register for an API key [here](https://www.google.com/recaptcha/admin).
 Then, make a site variable with your sitekey.
 To add this, log in to the admin panel and go to Extend > Site Variables > Create a new variable.
-The name must be recaptcha_sitekey.
+The name must be `recaptcha_sitekey`.
 You can handle the input in `anchor/routes/site.php`.
 You can use this code, place it after the Validation, but before returning errors.
 Don't forget to fill in your secret key.

 ```php
 $captcha = Input::get(array('g-recaptcha-response'))['g-recaptcha-response'];